Guide to the Colosseum

 The largest amphitheater of history is believed to be built between AD 72 and AD 80.
 The construction has begun under the reign of Vespasian, the Roman Emperor.
 He could not see this major project of his era finished as he passed away one year before the inauguration of Colosseum, in AD 79.

 His heir and successor, Titus finished this masterpiece of architecture in AD 80.
-Unfortunately Titus has reigned just one year afterwards and further modifications on Colosseum has been done under the reign of the last of the Flavian dynasty, Emperor Domitian.
+Unfortunately, Titus has reigned just one year afterward and further modifications on Colosseum have been done under the reign of the last of the Flavian dynasty, Emperor Domitian.
 As it has been constructed under the reign of these three Flavian Emperors, it is known in Latin as Amphitheatrum Flavium, the Flavian Amphitheater.